Last Updated on

 What I Recommend: A Palisade Peach – $1.50 – drizzled with CBD infused Colorado Hemp Honey – $3 a stick

 City Park is more than just a park.
-Not only does it offer over 300 acres of grass, lakes, monuments, playgrounds, basketball courts, and more, but it is also flanked by the Denver Zoo and the Denver Museum of Nature and Science — the city’s most impressive museum.
+While it offers over 300 acres of grass, lakes, monuments, playgrounds, basketball courts, and more, it’s also flanked by the Denver Zoo and the Denver Museum of Nature and Science – the city’s most impressive museum.

 What I Recommend: Throw a frisbee around and soak in the sun or stroll over to the Denver Museum of Nature and Science – $16.95

 Breathtaking Day Hikes Near Denver